seathasky/FF14-MAC_ModSupport/README.md

  <h6>If you want to use a FF14 windows license instead, run Marzents script https://github.com/marzent/ffxiv-on-mac/

-   it will patch your crossover and also add these changes to regedit:
+   it will patch your crossover and you will have to add the following key into your registry via `regedit`:
    <br>
    <br>